Who we Are

 Selina Kerr - Co-opted Governor

-Selina lives in Gerrards Cross with her husband and three children.
-She has previously worked in senior business and marketing roles for a number of MNCs both in the UK and in the Middle East and Asia.
-She currently works as a strategy, marketing and research consultant within the education sector working primarily with independent schools.
+I live in Gerrards Cross with my husband and three children.
+I have previously worked in senior business and marketing roles for a number of MNCs both in the UK and in the Middle East and Asia.
+I currently work as a strategy, marketing and research consultant within the education sector working primarily with independent schools.

 Jonathan Joyce - Co-opted Governor